Coat of arms of the Hudson's Bay Company: Use

-The arms have since become a symbol of the Hudson's Bay Company, being used on one of its former flags — where it could been seen on a bland white background — and on its the logo since 2013 — in which it is black and white with the words HUDSON'S BAY COMPANY INCORPORATED 2 MAY 1670 under the arms.
+The arms have since become a symbol of the Hudson's Bay Company, being used on one of its former flags — where it could be seen on a bland white background — and on it is the logo since 2013 — in black and white with the words HUDSON'S BAY COMPANY INCORPORATED 2 MAY 1670 under the arms.
 However, the coat of arms are now rarely used by themselves.
 Furthermore, because of the vast surface the Hudson's Bay Company covered and its influence on the early North American company, the beavers on the arms have inspired the animal to become the symbol of Canada in 1975.
 The cross of the arms is on the heraldic achievement of Alberta, and the beaver with a crown on its head is inspired by those on the arms of the company.
 The cross on the arms and flag of Manitoba is also inspired by the heraldic achievement of the company, and so is that seen on the coat of arms of Nanaimo.
 The seal of Michigan is patterned after the coat of arms.
 The arms can also be seen on former trading posts the company occupied such as York Factory and Moose Factory.